google/WebFundamentals/src/site/tools/test/emulator.markdown

 ## Emulate orientation

-Many new mobile devices are now shipping with accelerometers, gyroscopes, compasses and other hardware designed to determine capture motion and orientation data.
+Many new mobile devices are now shipping with accelerometers, gyroscopes, compasses and other hardware designed to capture motion and orientation data.

 Web browsers are providing increasingly more access to that new hardware, including such examples as the
-<a href="http://dev.w3.org/geo/api/spec-source-orientation">HTML5 DeviceOrientation events</a>.
+<a href="http://www.html5rocks.com/en/tutorials/device/orientation/">HTML5 DeviceOrientation events</a>.
 These events provide developers with information about the orientation, motion, and acceleration of the device.